 |Opted for Presumptive Taxation u/s 44AD + Capital Gains Income|

-In case of income from delivery based equity trading and trading in mutual funds that can be classified as Income from Capital Gains, you have to file ITR-2.
-In the case of trading in equity intraday, equity F&O, currency, and commodity that is classified as Business Income, you are required to file ITR-3.
+In case of income from delivery based equity trading and trading in mutual funds that can be classified as Income from Capital Gains, you have to file Income Tax Return form 2.
+In the case of trading in equity intraday, equity F&O, currency, and commodity that is classified as Business Income, you are required to file income tax return form 3.
 Based on your treatment of trading income you are required to file respective ITR.

 Yes.
 Trading in Equity Intraday, Equity F&O, Commodity, and Currency is considered as Business Income.
 Tax Audit as per Income Tax Act is applicable in the following cases:

-– Total Trading Turnover exceeds Rs.
-2 Crore
+– Total Trading Turnover exceeds INR 2 Crore

-– If the Total Trading Turnover is up to Rs.
-2 Crore, profit is less than 6% of Turnover or there are losses
+– If the Total Trading Turnover is up to INR 2 Crore, profit is less than 6% of Turnover or there are losses

 Since you have incurred a loss from intraday trading, a Tax Audit is applicable.
 You can carry forward your intraday trading loss up to the next 4 financial years.